 AASB 9 Financial Instruments addresses the classification, measurement and derecognition of financial assets and financial liabilities.
 It has also now introduced revised rules around hedge accounting.
 The standard is available for early adoption but management does not expect this to have a significant impact on the recognition and measurement of the Scheme's financial instruments as they are carried at fair value through profit or loss.
 Further, the derecognition rules have not been changed from the previous requirements, and the Scheme does not apply hedge accounting.

 The Scheme has not yet decided when to adopt AASB 9.

-Note 2 - Number of issued units
+Note 2 - Issued units

 Each unit represents a right to an individual share in the Scheme per the Constitution.
-There are no separate classes of units and each unit has the same rights attaching to it as all other units in the Scheme.